bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Results

 \section{Results}

-To train the model, we perform posterior inference using $M$ pairs of biochemical covariates and Hi-C matrices $(X^{\mu}, Y^{\mu})_{\mu=1}^M$, computing approximate posterior distributions over per-node latent membership vectors $\theta_i$ and the model parameters.
-In particular, the two sets of chromosomes we use are the odd-numbered chromosomes from 11 to 21 and the even-numbered chromosomes from 12 to 22.
-We use the model trained on one set to make predictions on the other and vice-versa.
-We applied the inference algorithm to data from the GM12878 lymphoblastoid cell line at a resolution of 100 kbps, and through Bayesian model selection, using evidence lower bound (ELBO) as a criterion, we determined that the optimal number of communities for our model is $K=12$.
-This suggests a more complex organization structure that extends beyond the conventional binary A/B compartmentalization and the more nuanced subdivision in subcompartments (up to six)~\cite{rao_3d_2014}.
-At the same time, our model provides a more concise representation of chromatin contacts than the 30 epigenetically distinct ``\textit{binding domains}" suggested by Esposito et al~\cite{esposito_polymer_2022} using polymer modeling.
+To train the model, we have performed posterior inference using pairs of biochemical covariates and Hi-C matrices $(X^{\mu}, Y^{\mu})_{\mu=1}^M$ for $M$ chromosomes ($M=11$ was chosen as the number of chromosomes in each training set in the experiments).
+More specifically, we employ the two sets of odd-numbered human chromosomes from 1 to 21 and the even-numbered human chromosomes from 2 to 22, and we use the model trained on one set to make predictions on the other and vice versa computing approximate posterior distributions over per-node latent membership vectors $\theta_i$ and the model parameters.
+We have applied the inference algorithm to data from the GM12878 lymphoblastoid cell line at a resolution of 100 kilo-basepairs; then, through Bayesian model selection, using evidence lower bound (ELBO) as a criterion, we determined that the optimal number of communities for our model is $K=7$ (see Fig.~S1 in SM~\cite{SMnote}).
+These results align with recent efforts to describe chromatin organization extending beyond the conventional A/B compartmentalization~\cite {lieberman-aiden_comprehensive_2009} and encompassing more nuanced frameworks, including subcompartments~\cite{rao_3d_2014} and Interaction Profile Groups (IPGs) from Spracklin {\it et al.}~\cite{spracklinDiverseSilentChromatin2023}.
+Notably, a recent orthogonal approach based on polymer modeling by Esposito {\it et al.}~\cite{esposito_polymer_2022} showed that their model could recapitulate Hi-C contact patterns with a set of ``binding domains'', which could be clustered into 9 statistically significant, epigenetically distinct groups.
+The similarity in the number of inferred domain types, despite the methodological differences, highlights the consistency and biological relevance of both approaches.

 The {\it maximum-a-posteriori} (MAP) estimates of the vectors $\theta_i$ provide the most plausible community membership proportions for each node, based on the observation of experimental Hi-C maps and associated biochemical covariates.
 Along with the $\theta_i$ values, the inference process also estimates the global parameters that characterize the generative model.
 A key parameter is the matrix $\Gamma$ (Sec.~\ref{sec:inference_algo}), which represents the linear transformation mapping biochemical features to the probabilities of belonging to each community, offering insights into how biochemical factors shape chromatin structure.
 Additionally, the matrix $B$ encodes the interaction strengths between all pairs of communities.